Furnehams History, Family Crest & Coats of Arms

 Early History of the Furnehams family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Furnehams History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Furnehams research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Furnehams History in all our PDF Extended History products and printed products wherever possible.

 Furnehams Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Furnehams are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Furnehams include: Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.

 Early Notables of the Furnehams family (pre 1700)